• About Texas Travel Talk

 Rockport and Fulton Beach are adjacent resort towns in Aransas County.
 Hurricane Harvey made landfall in Rockport in 2017, and it’s apparent –you can’t keep a great place down.
 The towns have bounced back better than ever.
 Stay at the restored Lighthouse Inn on Aransas Bay, where each room has its own balcony or patio.
 Aransas Bay has excellent birding, boating, nature, and wildlife preserves.

-Take a boat trip on Captain Tommy’s Skimmer to view migrating Whooping Cranes Nov-March.
-Be sure to visit Fulton Mansion, which is open for self-guided tours.
-Built 150 years ago by Col. George Fulton, the four-story home overlooks Aransas Bay and features indoor bathrooms with flush toilets and heating systems ahead of its time.
-If you’re okay with crowds, the HummerBird Festival in September draws birders.
-The best seafood is at Charlotte Plummers, where you can sit on the outside balcony deck and watch the boats unload their catches.
+Take a boat trip on Captain Tommy’s Skimmer to view migrating Whooping Cranes between November and March.
+Be sure to visit the Fulton Mansion, which is open for self-guided tours.
+Built 150 years ago by Col. George Fulton, the four-story home overlooks Aransas Bay and features indoor bathrooms with flush toilets and heating systems ahead of their time.

 Sea Turtle Sculpture at SPI.
 Photo Credit: SPI